 In a March 2011 Facebook message, RONALD DAVIS, aka “Ron G,” directed a prospective WTG member, “Yo bro, I want u to be WTG but u gotta put up chipz on da glock dun u my bro,” adding, “100” when asked how much.
 A prospective gang member asked, “You gonna turn me dub tee or when I pay for the gun?” and DAVIS responded, “Friday but if u dnt give me dat den ugonna get parked.
 Parked = droped from WTG Imma teach u the lingo.”
 HOLDER, WILLIAMS and DAVIS face Criminal Solicitation charges in connection with these recruiting activities.

 Earlier this year, we consulted our go-to gang source (a 20-year-old “Crip” who happens to live next door to us) in regards to the recent spike in social media thuggery.

 “[That’s not] how real gangsters do shit,” he assured us.
 “They put that shit up there [on Facebook] like they don’t know the cops is readin’ it.
 That’s dumb shit — amateur shit.
 That’s how niggaz end up in jail.”

 Our source has been shot four times — including one shooting incident that involved him shooting himself in the leg (he happened to be sitting on our couch at the time, as evident from the bullet hole in our faux-leather sofa).

-don’t do none of that Facebook shit and if you do an ‘OG’ is gonna let
+“These fake-ass gangsters don’t know what they’re doing, son,” he continues.
+“The reason gangs survive is by not letting the cops know we is doin’ shit.
+We don’t do none of that Facebook shit and if you do an ‘OG’ is gonna let you know about it.”

 Moral of the story: gang business has no business on Facebook.